-Additional closings may occur due to in-service training, inclement weather, loss of power or utilities, local, State or Federal closing order or other unexpected incident.
-Look for the latest on Facebook, Twitter, local news channels, radio and on-line news for updates on closings.
-Notifications will be sent via text message, Microsoft Teams and school email.
+Additional closings may occur due to in-service training, inclement weather, loss of power or utilities, local, State, or Federal closing order or other unexpected incident.
+Look for the latest on Facebook, Microsoft team, email, local news channels, on closings.
+Notifications will be sent via text message, Microsoft Teams, and school email.
 We make every effort to stay open so students can complete on-time and clients can be serviced; however, your absence allowance should be used in the case when you do not feel you can attend school during weather events.
-School will only be delayed, early dismissed, or cancelled in extreme situations.
+School will only be delayed, dismissed early, or cancelled in extreme situations.
 Students will be responsible to makeup scheduled time missed due to delays or closure.